COPPER SULFATE has been used by plumbers and contractors on sewer lines and septic lines for decades. We sell pure Copper Sulfate

 If system is equipped with a septic tank, copper sulfate will be precipitated in the septic tank and little will pass into the absorption drain field.
 To treat drain field pipes, add 2 to 6 pounds of Copper Sulfate to distribution box located between the septic tank and the drain field.
 If distribution box does not have an opening, it would be advisable to install a cleanout plug opening into the outlet pipe from the septic tank leading to the drain field for effective root control in the drain field pipes.

 NOTE: Do not apply Copper Sulfate through sink or tub drains as it will corrode those metal drains.

 NOTE: Laboratory studies have shown that copper sulfate added to an active 300 gallon septic tank at 2, 4 and 6 pounds per treatment temporarily reduced bacterial action, but it returned to normal 15 days after treatment.
 Trees and shrubbery growing near a treated line normally will have only a small portion of their roots in contact with the copper sulfate that primarily kills only those roots inside the pipe, thus not affecting the growing plants.

-State law prohibits the use of EPA copper sulfate in sewage systems in the State of Connecticut and in the following counties of California:
+State law prohibits the use of copper sulfate in sewage systems in the State of Connecticut and in the following counties of California: